Volunteer FAQ’s

 • When and where does marshal training take place?

-Marshal training will take place on Thursday, April 4th and Tuesday, April 9th from 6:00pm to 7:30pm.
+The mandatory Marshal Training will take place virtually on Monday, September 15th with a make up date on Tuesday, September 11th from 6:00pm to 8:00pm.
 It will occur on Zoom, and the link will be shared a few days prior.

 • Do I need to attend marshal training?